aws-samples/amazon-ivs-qos-dashboard-timed-metadata-sample/web/IVSplayer/README.md

 - Render multiple-choice questions based on the timed metadata embedded in an IVS live (or VOD) video, assemble question/answer events and send them to an IVS timed-metadata-feedback dashboard backend.

-## 2. Play With the Sample Player Yourself
+## 2. Play With the Sample Web Player Yourself

 ### 2.1 Host Nginx on Your Local Computer